 - Dale’s Pale Ale | Oskar Blues | Lyons, CO

 - 420 Extra Pale Ale | SweetWater Brewing Co. | Atlanta, GA

 Broiled Oysters with Garlic-Basil Butter

-Pre-heat boiler.
+Pre-heat broiler.
 In a bowl, mix softened butter, garlic and basil.
 Arrange oysters in shells on a baking sheet.
-Divide garlic butter mix evenly amongst the oysters.
+Divide garlic butter evenly amongst the oysters.
 Sprinkle with salt and pepper.

 Craft Beer Pairing: Oyster Stout | Dry Stout

 The dry stout is by far the most popular and time-tested pairing for oysters.
 A stout brewed with oysters only enhances this euphoric experience.
 The first known account of an oyster stout dates back to 1929 in New Zealand.
 Although not as common as most styles, the oyster stout has seen a mini-revival in the past decade or so—especially in coastal breweries.
 Some breweries brew with only the shells while others opt to brew with the entire oyster, shell and all.
 Oyster stouts are typically dark, roasty and dry with a mild brininess or slight gaminess.
 Can’t find an oyster stout?
 Grab a dry stout for an equally great pairing!

 - Pearl Necklace | Flying Dog Brewery | Fredrick, MD